 We did this with my nieces and nephews, and it was so fun with the older children and teens!
 Get all the details plus 25+ clues for these Easter egg hunt ideas for teens here.
 It’s a fun way to get teens actually engaged and having fun!

-#18 – Big Prize Easter Egg Hunt
+17 – Big Prize Easter Egg Hunt

 This one’s just for the teens or grown ups!
 Fill a handful of large Easter eggs with adult prizes like cash, gift cards, lotto tickets, and other items.
 Or one of these Easter egg fillers for adults!

 Hide the Easter eggs tough then send adults out on their own Easter egg hunt.
 You can limit people to finding one egg each (or 2-3) or just let them find as many as they’d like.
+You could also let people search for eggs as a prize for winning any of these Easter games!

-#20 – Last Egg Standing
+19 – Last Egg Standing

-This egg hunt is kind of like a combination egg hunt and a game of musical chairs, minus the music.
+This indoor egg hunt is kind of like a combination egg hunt and a game of musical chairs, minus the music.
 And the chairs.

 The general idea is that you hide eggs in particular rooms in the house and people playing have to all search in one room to find an egg.
 If you don’t find an egg, you’re out.
 Everyone else moves onto the next room.
 Keep going until until just two people are hunting and the person who finds the eggs wins!

-#21 – Around the House Easter Egg Hunt
+20 – Around the House Easter Egg Hunt

 This is another Easter egg hunt that requires you to hide eggs in different rooms but in this hilarious hunt, everyone will start finding eggs in one room then as they find an egg in that room, they move to the next, continuing around the house.
 The person to find an egg first in the last room wins!